SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 - An Azure subscription and Resource Group must be present in the [Azure Portal](portal.azure.com).
 - An App regisration must be created in [Azure Entra]

-To meet the pre-requisites of creating a Standard Container Type, refer to [register containertype](bing.com).

-#### Create a Standard ContainerType
+## Create a Standard ContainerType

 A developer admin can create a new billable Container Type using the following PowerShell cmdlet.
 Tenants can create a maximum of five Container Types.
 Trial Container Types don't count against the maximum number of Container Types that a Partner tenant can create.